tylerburdsall/combigen/README.md

    -d <delimiter> Set the delimiter when displaying combinations (default is ',')

    -k             Display the keys on the first line of output (for .csv)

-   -m             Specify the mode for combigen to run in memory-optimzed
-                  mode.
-This is recommended when the amount of combinations exceeds the amount of RAM in the laptop.

    -v             Display version number
 ```